When Your Baby Won’t Stop Crying

 (Video) Creating Secure Infant Attachment: Helping Your Baby Get the Best Possible Start in Life

-The whole world comes to your baby through his or her senses, and every baby has different sensory needs, which is why one baby might love to be held and another won’t; or one baby will cry because of a wet diaper and another will ignore it and continue to play happily.
+The whole world comes to your baby through their senses, and every baby has different sensory needs, which is why one baby might love to be held and another won’t; or one baby will cry because of a wet diaper and another will ignore it and continue to play happily.

 Get to know your baby’s preferences by engaging all of your senses as you try to figure out what your baby needs.
 Try being especially attentive to:

 Changes in mood – Do your baby’s mood changes seem to coincide with environment changes, the time of day, or in relation to food or naps?
-For example, if your baby is cranky in the late morning, watch to see if she or he is sending signals that you are missing—like an isolated yawn or eye rubbing.
+For example, if your baby is cranky in the late morning, watch to see if they are sending signals that you’re missing—like an isolated yawn or eye rubbing.

 Reactions to different situations and environments – Babies often send signals that we as adults just don’t notice.
 Your baby might get overstimulated if too many people are around or become especially upset about schedule changes.